INTRODUCING THE GR YARIS Rally1 HYBRID.

-Alongside hybrid power, Rally1 cars run on a 100 per cent sustainable fossil-free fuel.
-With a renewable blend of synthetic and bio-fuel components, the fuel is the first of its kind to be used in an FIA motorsport world championship.
+Alongside hybrid power, Rally1 cars run on a 100 percent sustainable fossil-free fuel.
+With a renewable blend of synthetic and bio-fuel components, the fuel is the first of its kind to be used in an FIA motorsports world championship.

 The regulation changes also cover the car’s chassis, which is now formed by a spaceframe design that offers increased safety protection for the driver and co-driver compared to the previous bodyshells.
 On the outside, some of the aerodynamic features seen on World Rally Cars between 2017 and 2021 have been prohibited to control costs.
 Still, elements such as side skirts and large rear wings remain to provide stability, while air ducts can be used to cool parts including the hybrid unit.

-There has also been a simplification of the cars’ transmissions.
+There has also been a simplification of the regulation on the cars’ transmissions.
 The cars remain four-wheel drive but now have five-speed gearboxes with a mechanical shift and no longer feature an active center differential.
 The suspension is also now more straightforward with a reduced amount of damper travel permitted.

-The GR YARIS Rally1 HYBRID will compete in the 2023 season and is based on the 2022 car, but has optimized cooling efficiency and aerodynamics with different air ducts on the body sides.
-Improvements have been made to enhance its overall performance, such as by improving traction by changing the specifications of the mechanical differential and improving torque by changing the intake system of the engine.
+The 2023 GR YARIS Rally1 HYBRID competed in the 2023 season and was based on the 2022 car, but has optimized cooling efficiency and aerodynamics with different air ducts on the body sides.
+Improvements were made to enhance its overall performance, such as by improving traction by changing the specifications of the mechanical differential and improving torque by changing the intake system of the engine.
 For the 2024 car, the engine has been updated to further improve response at low speeds, and the torque curve has been improved.
 As for the exterior, the color has changed significantly to now have a matt black base.
 This expresses the concepts of “Speed” representing our spirit, “Hate to lose,” and “Prototype” which represents making ever-better motorsports-bred cars and to keep evolving.

 The GR YARIS Rally1 HYBRID is based on the road-going GR YARIS production model, which itself was developed using the experience gained in competition with the first-generation Yaris WRC.
 Making its debut on the stages in 2017, the Yaris WRC was the first car Toyota had built for rallying’s highest level for two decades.
 It achieved victory in just its second event on Rally Sweden in 2017, but the demanding roads of the WRC still provided the team’s drivers and engineers with some harsh lessons in the early days.
 Over five seasons, the Yaris WRC’s engine, aerodynamics, suspension and other components underwent numerous updates and performance gradually improved each season.